newrelic/sidecar/README.md

 to validate its status.
 It supports a single health check per service.
 You should supply something in place of the value for `Image` that is meaningful to you.
 Usually this is a version or git commit string.
-It will show up in the Bosun web UI.
+It will show up in the Sidecar web UI.

 Monitoring It
 -------------